Coiot/silly-kitty/content/contact.md

 <p class="form-row">

-If you selected "I want to volunteer!", Please choose one of the following:
+<label class="form-label" for="radio">If you selected "I want to volunteer!", Please choose one of the following:</label>

 <input type="radio" id="1" name="foster"> <label for="1">I want to foster.</label>